MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2httprequestheaders.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Contains](#contains) | Checks whether the headers contain an entry matching the header name.
+[Contains](#contains) | Verifies that the headers contain an entry that matches the header name.
 [GetHeader](#getheader) | Gets the header value matching the name.
-[GetHeaders](#getheaders) | Gets the header value matching the name via an iterator.
+[GetHeaders](#getheaders) | Gets the header value matching the name using an iterator.
 [GetIterator](#getiterator) | Gets an iterator over the collection of request headers.
 [RemoveHeader](#removeheader) | Removes header that matches the name.
 [SetHeader](#setheader) | Adds or updates header that matches the name.

-Used to inspect the HTTP request on WebResourceRequested event and NavigationStarting event.
-Note, you can modify the HTTP request headers from a WebResourceRequested event, but not from a NavigationStarting event.
+Used to inspect the HTTP request on `WebResourceRequested` event and `NavigationStarting` event.

+> [!NOTE] It is possible to modify the HTTP request from a `WebResourceRequested` event, but not from a `NavigationStarting` event.

 ## Members

 #### Contains

-Checks whether the headers contain an entry matching the header name.
+Verifies that the headers contain an entry that matches the header name.

 > public HRESULT [Contains](#contains)(LPCWSTR name, BOOL * contains)